snip3rnick/PyHardwareMonitor/README.md

 ### Function `ToBuiltinTypes`

-Instances from the `HardwareMonitor` module can be reduced to primitive python types instead of `HarwareMonitor` object instances with the `ToBuiltinTypes` function.
+Instances from the `HardwareMonitor` module can be reduced to primitive python types instead of `HardwareMonitor` object instances with the `ToBuiltinTypes` function.
 Objects are recursively converted to Python builtin types (`dict`, `list`, ...).
 This can be useful for applications that serialized the data (e.g. with json).